sobolevn/sobolevn.github.io/_posts/2021-02-28-make-tests-a-part-of-your-app.md

     return a / b
 ```

-It has all the contract information in the function definition:
+It has all the contract information in the function's definition:
 - `@deal.pre(lambda a, b: a >= 0 and b >= 0)` checks that passed arguments are positive
-- `@deal.raises(ZeroDivisionError)` allows this function to raise `ZeroDivisionError` without breaking the contract, by default functions cannot raise any exceptions
+- `@deal.raises(ZeroDivisionError)` allows this function to explicitly raise `ZeroDivisionError` without breaking the contract, by default functions cannot raise any exceptions

-Note: type annotations are not enforced `(a: int, b: int) -> float`, you should use `mypy` to catch typing errors.
+Note: type annotations like in `(a: int, b: int) -> float` are not enforced, you should use `mypy` to catch typing errors.

 Usage (remember, it is still just a function!):